harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution-insights/quality-and-support-metrics.md

 </details>

-## Mean Time To Recover (MTTR)
+## MTTR and MTBF

-Mean Time To Recovery measures the average amount of time it takes to resolve an incident or failure, from the moment it is detected to the moment it is fully resolved.
+Mean Time To Recover (MTTR) measures the average amount of time it takes to resolve an incident or failure, from the moment it is detected to the moment it is fully resolved.

-## Mean Time Between Failures (MTBF)

-Mean Time Between Failures measures the average amount of time a system or component operates without failing.
+Mean Time Between Failures (MTBF) measures the average amount of time a system or component operates without failing.
 It is expressed as a continuous operating time in hours, days, or other units of time.

+For more information about MTTR, MTBF, and other DORA metrics, go to [DORA metrics](./dora-metrics.md).

 ## SCM Files Report